Elena Panaritis: Academia

-From 2001 onwards, Panaritis has been a visiting lecturer at the Wharton School of the University of Pennsylvania on the subject of housing rights.
+Since 2001, Panaritis has been a visiting lecturer at the Wharton School of the University of Pennsylvania on the subject of housing rights.

 Politics

 The moderate socialist PASOK party nominated Panaritis in an electable position in its candidates lists for the 2009 general elections, and she was elected member of the Greek Parliament on 4 October 2009.
 She was not a candidate in the 2012 general election, in which PASOK lost some 30 percentage points in the voting.

 In May 2015, during the still ongoing Greek financial crisis, then Minister of Finance Yanis Varoufakis appointed Panaritis as Greece's representative to the International Monetary Fund.
 Her appointment drew criticism from members of the government and the ruling Syriza party and on 1 June 2015 she resigned from the position.

 Author

-She has authored numerous books and articles on economics.
+She has written numerous books and articles on economics.